michaelgpearce/resume/README.md

 Rafter (formerly BookRenter.com) is a leading textbook rental platform written in Ruby/Rails.
 Responsibilities include design and development for a $80M/year e-commerce website, large scale refactorings of core domain objects into services, evaluating and choosing new technologies, and providing leadership to fellow software developers.

 * Lead developer for pricing system – a critical piece of the e-commerce platform capable of handing 1000's of requests per minute.
-Lead a small team (3 to 4 developers) to successfully isolate the existing system by extracting logic to a web service from a monolithic Rails application.
+Lead team to successfully isolate existing system to a web service from a monolithic Rails application.
 New architecture improved performance via horizontal scaling, caching, and parallelization.

 * Designed and implemented a pricing language using a Parsing Expression Grammar (using Treetop library) to allow business owner to define rules.
-The rules engine allowed business owner to quickly change rules to meet evolving market conditions while allowing engineers to focus on defining interfaces and connecting to Rafter's web service infrastructure in a performant way (i.e. utilizing parallel web service invocations).
-Business owner's ability to change pricing strategies went from days to minutes.
+Business owner's ability to react to evolving market conditions went from days to minutes without engineering involvement or software deployment.

 * Implemented job queueing using Redis/Resque to parallelize the processing of numerous multi-gigabyte XML feeds of book bibliographic data.
 Processing time for task went from over one day to only a few hours with the ability to further horizontally scale if needed.